-How Some Real Estate Agents Work Under a Desk Fee Arrangement
+Some Real Estate Agents Work Under a Desk Fee Arrangement

-A desk fee is part of a payment agreement between a real estate agent and her or his broker.
-It is an alternative model to splitting the commission between the agent and the broker, or they may agree to a combination of desk fee and a commission split.
+A desk fee is a payment agreement between a real estate agent and their broker.
+It's an alternative to splitting commissions between the agent and the broker, or they might agree to a combination of a desk fee and a commission split.

 How Much Are Desk Fees?